TakeLab/podium/README.md

 For automatic flake8 compliance we recommend use of [Black](https://github.com/ambv/black).

-## Deployment
-Additional notes about how to deploy this library in production environment.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning